Geeoon/DNS-Tunnel-Keylogger/README.md

 ```
 ## Windows
 ### Build
-To build the program, run `make` in the `windows` directory.
+To build keylogging program, run `make` in the `windows` directory.
+To build with reduced size and some amount of obfuscation, make the `production` target.
 This will create the `build` directory for you and output to a file named `logger.exe` in the `build` directory.

-Will listen for all keystrokes when run.
+`make production domain=example.com`

+You can also choose to build the program with debugging by making the `debug` target.

+`make debug domain=example.com`

+For both targets, you will need to specify the domain the server is listening for.
 ## Sending Test Requests
 You can use `dig` to send requests to the server: